ShalilDsilva/ShalilsBookStore/README.txt

 4:42pm EDT
 Delete functunality was not working because of some typo in category.js file Comitted to github without any errors.

+Assignment-2 part-3

+4:45pm
+Created CoverType CRUD with the same methods used for Category CRUD Addded CoverType to the repository
+Performed CRUD operations on CoverType